-Ruth Richardson joined Action for M.E. as Operations Director/Deputy Chief Executive in July 2019.
+Ruth Richardson joined Action for M.E. in July 2019.
 She said:

 Ruth has held senior leadership roles in the VCSE sector since 2010, including seven years working at Age UK Bristol where she managed a city-wide strategic programme to reduce loneliness and isolation in later life, securing £6 million of lottery funding and leading the dissemination of this funding to local community groups.
 Before joining Action for M.E., Ruth was Deputy Chief Executive of a community interest company, working with underrepresented groups to increase their access to health and wellbeing activities, and for six years served on the Board of Trustees of a local women’s organisation.

 Our staff team

 Our staff care passionately about people affected by M.E., and we have daily contact with people with M.E., carers and professionals by phone, email and online.
 We also host and take part in events, conferences and workshops across the UK.